 Early detection is key to managing the threat posed by the emerald ash borer (EAB), so don’t wait to identify whether you have an ash tree.
 And if you do have an ash, visually inspect that tree regularly.
-Also, sign up for updates on the EAB in Denver.
+Also, subscribe to email updates on the EAB in Denver in the footer below.

 Develop a plan:

 So you have an ash tree.
 Now what?
 The short answer is you have two options: treatment or replacement.
 The one option you shouldn’t consider, however, is treating or replacing your ash tree yourself if you’re not a licensed tree professional.
 Contact a tree expert to help execute your EAB defense plan.

 Know what to look for: